 Time Mastery, Part 1 of 3

-Time Management is Stuck in the Industrial Era.
-Here’s How to Move Forward.
+Time Management is stuck in the Industrial Era.
+How does one move forward?

 Many books have been written on the topic of time management, but most of them are either stuck in the industrial age or promote a “one-size-fits-all” approach which does not take into account the specifics of your job or your behavioral styles.

 In the industrial era, work had a clear beginning and end.
 You made widgets in a factory for a set amount of time.
 However, most of us today perform knowledge work or serve customers.
 In these jobs, each little task might have a beginning and an end, but in the big picture the work never ends.

 Another assumption from the industrial era is that you don’t take work home with you, whereas knowledge workers are often required to be on a conference call at 8’o’clock in the evening or 5'o'clock in the morning: virtual collaboration from home.
 To separate our approach to time from the industrial era, we like to talk about “Time Mastery” instead of “Time Management.”

 Time Mastery is the art of becoming a skilled practitioner of what you do with your time.
 However, for time mastery to work in the global workspace, there are two concepts that have an impact on time mastery: cultural perspectives and behavioral styles.

 Cultural Perspectives on Time

 Our view of time, and how we use it is influenced to a great extent by the culture we come from.